 Formalized planning for modeling and decision-making across the life cycle must include a new approach for SETRs.
 This not only includes the content of the reviews, but how the models will be assessed against the criteria (Dam, 2018).
-We found that current processes for assessing documents are not adequate in an MBSE environment.
-For example, many questions are binary in nature and do not provide any insight into the "health" of a program.
-For example, a question of the form, "Does the program have a risk management plan?"
-The answer is "yes" or "no" and does not provide any insights into the quality of the plan content or the program "health."
+We found that current processes for

-The DoD Digital Engineering Strategy (SASD[SE], 2018) states that there is a strong need to ensure that decision-makers understand the different model types and what information can be gleaned from them.
+The DoD Digital Engineering Strategy (2018) states that there is a strong need to ensure that decision-makers understand the different model types and what information can be gleaned from them.
 The results of our analysis of how MBSE will satisfy a PDR were unexpected because we believed that current MBSE visualizations would address a wider range of the PDR content.
-While our research found only 11% of PDR questions to be adequately addressed by current MBSE methods, we do not recommend abandoning the use of MBSE for PDR assessments.
+While our research found only 9.5% of PDR questions to be adequately addressed by current MBSE methods, we do not recommend abandoning the use of MBSE for PDR assessments.
 Instead, it is clear from this research that new visualizations must be developed to adequately address the needs, and provide greater insight with faster comprehension for the details across the life cycle.

 As DoD organizations migrate to an MBSE environment, efficiencies will be gained by transitioning from the traditional paper-based reviews to model-based reviews.
 Model-based reviews allow for complexity to be managed more efficiently because data, in lieu of "systems engineering products," is the commodity that will be used to evaluate the entrance criteria.
 The MBSE milestone reviews will provide greater insight with faster comprehension for the details across a program's life cycle.
-This will not only provide efficiencies for the review but will improve the program's cost and schedule efficiency.
+This will not only provide efficiencies for the review, but will improve the program's cost and schedule efficiency.